monorkin/kappa/README.md

     - "b"
 ```

-If a template has multiple fields thet need to be mapped to the same data from
+If a template has multiple fields that need to be mapped to the same data from
 the HTTP request then the value of the key can be set as an array of arrays:

 ```Ruby